victorgao0308/trading-game/backend/app/data/compressed_data/_FORMAT.md

 3 bits to store the offset of the file (file size must be multiple of 8 bits, this specifies how many bits at the end are padding)

+16 bits to store # of entries in this file (max 65,536 entries)

 27 bits to store initial price (max initial price that can be stored is 134217727 cents, $1,342,177.27)

 Then, for each subsequent entry: